keu/docs/astro/modify-cluster.md

 ## Request and confirm a cluster change

 Before you request a change to a cluster, make sure it's supported.
-To view the default and supported cluster configuration values, see [AWS cluster configurations](resource-reference-aws.md), [Microsoft Azure cluster configurations](resource-reference-azure.md), or [GCP cluster configurations](resource-reference-gcp.md).
+To view the default and supported cluster configuration values for your cloud provider, see [Cluster settings reference](https://docs.astronomer.io/astro/category/cluster-settings-reference).
 After you've confirmed the change you want to make is supported, contact [Astronomer support](https://cloud.astronomer.io/support).

 When Astronomer support receives your change request, it will be reviewed and you'll be notified before it's implemented.
 Most modifications to an existing cluster take only a few minutes to complete and don't require downtime.
 In these cases, the Airflow UI and Cloud UI continue to be available and your Airflow tasks are not interrupted.